zhangh12/TrialSimulatorStarter/README.md

 This Shiny app enables users of the R package `TrialSimulator` to generate R codes for simulation by specifying simulation settings from UI.

+This app is still under development and is not ready for use.

 ## Installation

 You can install the development version of `TrialSimulator` from [GitHub](https://github.com/zhangh12/TrialSimulator) with: